 She also regularly represents clients in criminal tax investigations and litigation.
-Sara has defended several lawyers and accountants in IRS preparer/promoter investigations and appeals, and has represented tax return preparers in injunctive proceedings brought by the U.S. Department of Justice and in criminal tax investigations.
+Sara has defended several lawyers and accountants in IRS preparer/promoter investigations and appeals, as well as criminal tax cases.
 She frequently advises tax professionals with respect to matters involving Circular 230 and the IRS Office of Professional Responsibility, as well as in ethics and other disciplinary matters involving their professional licensing boards.

 In the Community

-Sara is actively involved in, and has leadership roles in, several local and national legal organizations.
-She currently serves as the President of the Bar Association of Metropolitan St. Louis, as well as the Co-Chair of its Bench and Bar Planning Committee and a Member of its St. Louis Attorneys Against Hunger Committee.
-Sara regularly attends and lectures at meetings of the American Bar Association’s Taxation Section, and currently serves on its Civil and Criminal Tax Penalties Committee as Co-Chair of the Sub-Committee on Important Criminal Developments as well as its Appointments to the Tax Court Committee.
+Sara is actively involved in, and has leadership roles in, several local and national organizations.
+She previously served as President, President Elect, Vice President, and Treasurer of the Bar Association of Metropolitan St. Louis.
+She regularly attends and lectures at meetings of the American Bar Association’s Taxation Section, and currently serves on its Civil and Criminal Tax Penalties Committee as Co-Chair of the Sub-Committee on Important Criminal Developments as well as its Appointments to the Tax Court Committee.
 Additionally, Sara serves as the Secretary for the St. Louis Chapter of the Women in White Collar Criminal Defense Association.

 In 2016, Sara and the other members of her practice group started the Capes Sokol Tax Controversy Symposium.
-This annual event provides free CPE credit to Certified Public Accountants in the St. Louis metropolitan area and covers topics relevant to their practices including ethics in tax representation before the IRS, criminal tax, audit defense, etc.
+This annual event provides free CPE credit to Certified Public Accountants in the St. Louis metropolitan area and covers topics relevant to their practices in the area of tax controversy.